Test & Tag Machines with Printer

 Interestingly, it’s a bit cheaper than the other options, mostly because it requires mains power to operate and doesn't include an Isolation Transformer for portable RCD testing.
 However, if you've got easy access to different power points, this shouldn't be too inconvenient and is well-worth the cheaper price.

-In addition to the TnP-500, Wavecom also offer an upgrade for people wanting a wireless scanning option.
+In addition to these two, Wavecom also offer an upgrade for people wanting a wireless scanning option.
 So if you've got your heart set on a wireless scanner, the TnP-500W will offer that additional convenience.